The Conservation, Restoration, and Repair of Stringed Instruments and Their Bows

 Matthew R. Wehling

-• Determining the Authenticity of Musical Instruments
+• On Determining the Authenticity of Musical Instruments

 Friedemann Hellwig